AffekeNommu/Listless/README.md

 There is an edit toggle and an auto clear toggle.

 The JSON files are small but you might need to clean up unused lists eventually.

+I have this running in an Azure app service on PHP with no modifications.

 Enjoy!